minni-im/minni-im.github.io/_posts/2013-02-13-various-enhancements.md

 ---
 layout: post
 title: Various enhancements
-category: news release
+categories: news release
 ---

 <!-- excerpt start -->
 Several weeks have passed since the launch of the beta, and I haven't given much news about what i was busy working.

-Here is a short status for bugs and new features
+Here is a short status for bugs and new features.

 <!-- excerpt end -->
 ## Bugs